csumutaskin/fortify-eclipse-plugin/README.md

 What I provided here is a custom Eclipe I.D.E plugin that facilitated "my way of implementation".
 This plugin itself is useless without **"a locally installed and licenced Fortify SCA on Windows O.S."** product.
 I -kind of- tried to convert the issues detected by the Fortify tool into a very simple check list, like we do when we go to shopping, nothing more.
 While implementing the solution, as I stated earlier, I tried to practice my rusty knowhow on SWT components and plugin development.

 I repeat myself again: "You have to have a physical access to a computer on which Fortify SCA software is locally installed and licenced.
 Otherwise, this plugin is nothing more but garbage.

+# Prerequeisites:
+ A Windows (10 or older but still useful) Operating System with Fortify SCA is installed (and a Windows O.S.
+User that is authorized to create folders and files).
+ Eclipse IDE (Plugin is an Eclipse Plugin)